"In Western civilization, our elders are books." -Gary Snyder

 Necessities & Basics

-These books are my stalwarts when I'm looking for inspiration, advice, or reminding myself of how to do something, or what actions I might be looking for.
+These books are my stalwarts when I'm looking for advice, or reminding myself of how to do something, or what actions I might be looking for.
 This is a pretty limited selection, but they are the books I pull out the most often.
 There are herbal books on my shelves I've literally only cracked open a few times, but these ones are stained with Elderberry and spices and pencil marks, and their spines cracked and wrinkled.
-Anything by Rosemary and Susun is a great guideline to herbal wellness, especially for us women.
-Often at the Apothecary, I recommend folks with kids buy one of Rosemary's recipe books, because they're really easy to follow, and have lots of simple recipes, that delight little makers.
+Often at the Apothecary, I recommend folks with kids buy one of Rosemary's recipe books, because they're really easy to follow, and have lots of simple recipes.

 "The Herbalist's Way" is a balanced guide to all aspects of Western Herbalism, with plant lists, tips for harvesting & growing inspiring interviews, lore, and practical tips.
-Most importantly, though, it espouses an over-arching philosophy of how to be a plant-medicine person.
+Most importantly, though, it espouses a pretty balanced over-arching philosophy of how to be a plant-medicine person.

 Books I get into for specific answers, or to stretch my mind, or for a more clinical study.
 I have to admit it: I'm both intimidated and intrigued by the constituent- , chemistry- & body-systems-heavy learning.
-Which is exactly why I love Stephen Harrod Buhner, who bridges the worlds of intuition and intellect so easily.
-His work makes so much sense for me and some of these heavier treatises still read a bit like mystery novels where you just want to figure out the solutions yourself and are forever finding clues, and staying on the edge of your seat.
+Which is exactly why the practical books of Stephen Harrod Buhner, who bridges the worlds of intuition and intellect so easily, were important to me when I first found them.
+Some of these heavier treatises still read a bit like mystery novels where you just want to figure out the solutions yourself and are forever finding clues, and staying on the edge of your seat.

 My anatomy books are not the newest, or best, but they are handy reference.
 Honestly, I'll take recommendations in this realm, but I will say do find yourself an secondhand anatomy book, just to have on hand if you didn't take Bio in high school or college (I went to art school and all I got was a meddling understanding of the human body ;)